ryouchinsa/ryouchinsa.github.io/edit/README.md

 Thank you.

 # Create box

+Create a box.
-To draw a box, click 2 points.
+- Click 2 points.
+- The label dialog opens, select an object name and attribute names.
-When you finished drawing, the label dialog opens, and the selected label is added to the label table.
+- Press OK button, and the selected label is added to the label table.

 Move the box.
 - Drag the center of the box to move the box.